Reflections

 If you see things the way we did, then you can see that who "we are" is not the specific atoms of which we are composed.
 If we exchange our existing carbon, oxygen, nitrogen, etc., atoms for other carbon, oxygen, nitrogen, etc. atoms, then we are still who we are.
 After all, we are making that exchange all the time every day as we eat, drink, breath, and eliminate.

 So, just what are "you"?
 Are you the pattern of all the atoms in your body?
 When it comes to the pattern of your atoms, you are pretty unique.
 The start of your pattern began at conception when the DNA of your mother and father came together to create your DNA combination.
-That itself might not be unique if you have a identical twin sibling as that twin would have a DNA pattern identical to you.
+That itself might not be unique if you have an identical twin sibling as that twin would have a DNA pattern identical to you.
 But from the moment of conception, there is no one that has the same vantage point in the universe as you.
 Everything that starts happening to you affects the pattern of your atoms, especially in your brain, your memories, but also elsewhere.
 You end up with a pattern of atoms that is uniquely you.
 So is this what you are?
 Are you this pattern of atoms?
-If so, then we'll go ahead and record that pattern of atoms that define just who "you are" and reassemble that pattern of atoms at the transport destination.
-That should surely be "you" at the destination!
+If so, then we'll just have you step into the teleporter and record that pattern of atoms that define just who "you are".
+We'll transmit the information about that pattern using radio waves.
+At the destination teleporter we'll use the information about your pattern to create a new you out of the atoms available at the destination location.
+The new you will be an exact replica of you with the exact same pattern of atoms as you.
+If you are defined by the unique pattern of your atoms, then that should surely be "you" at the destination teleporter!

-For the sake of compassion, let's say we don't vaporize you after the location of all your atoms have been recorded and a new "you" has been assembled at the destination.
+For the sake of compassion, let's say we don't vaporize you after the pattern of your atoms has been recorded and a new "you" has been assembled at the destination.
 Exactly what is it that we have done?

-Both the "you" at the transporter source and the "you" at the transporter destination have the exact same pattern of atoms right up to the moment of tele-portation.
+Both the original "you" at the teleporter source and the copy of "you" at the teleporter destination have the exact same pattern of atoms right up to the moment of teleportation.
 After that, you each have your own unique vantage point in the universe and start having new perceptions and making new memories that are quite different.
 But which one is "you"?
-Obviously if there is a "you" at all, the one at the transporter source must be you.
-That "you" is going about its life as it always had just as if it had never entered the transporter.
+Obviously if there is a "you" at all, the one at the teleporter source must be you.
+That "you" is going about its life as it always had just as if it had never entered the teleporter.
 But why isn't the "you" at the destination also "you"?
 We already concluded that one atom of carbon is as good as the next and that it was really the pattern of the atoms that defines you.
-At one point at the completion of the tele-portation process, both of "you" had the exact same pattern of atoms.
+At one point at the completion of the teleportation process both of "you" had the exact same pattern of atoms.
 Your unique patterns did not diverge until that point.
 Both of "you" will certainly consider yourselves to be "you".
-One will view the world as having been transported from source to destination.
-The other will perceive the world as having entered a broken transporter and then having stepped out without having been transported.
+One will view the world as having been teleported from source to destination.
+The other will perceive the world as having entered a broken teleporter and then having stepped out without having been teleported.

 For me that was enough to start questioning just what is this thing that we call "I"?

 I accidentally stumbled upon the illusion of "I" backwards.
 Many people like the approach of non-duality, but have a real hard time logically trying to understand the illusion of the "I".
-For most of my life, my problem has been the reverse of that.
-It felt like an "I" existed, but logically, I could figure out where to find the "I".
+For most of my life my problem has been the reverse of that.
+It felt like an "I" existed, but logically I could not figure out where to find the "I".
 Logically it seemed to me that the "I" was nothing more than a self-defining illusion.

 For decades I assumed there was just something wrong with my facts or my logic.
-I just assumed that I would eventually figure out this feeling that "I" exist despite the facts and logic showing me that "I" was nothing more than an illusion.
+I just assumed that I would eventually figure out this feeling that the "I" exists despite the facts and logic showing me that "I" was nothing more than an illusion.

 That which I learn is for my entertainment.